GoogleCloudPlatform/cloud-hackathons/hacks/ccai-virtual-agents/README.md

 - [CloudShell - Preview Webservers](https://cloud.google.com/shell/docs/using-web-preview)

-## Challenge 2: What's -YOUR- intent?
+## Challenge 2: What's -YOUR- Intent?

 ### Introduction

-In this challenge we will train our agent on "Intents" - things we want it to understand from human language and act on them deterministically.
+In this challenge we will train our agent on "Intents".
+These are things we want our agent to understand from human language and act on deterministically.

 ### Description